 - Asparagus: Our star veggie!
 Be sure to remove the woody ends.

 - Goat cheese: I just love creamy goat cheese in quiche.
 I recommend using log-style versus pre-crumbled for the best texture.
+On my second test I used feta and it was yummy but I still prefer goat cheese.

 - Parmesan cheese: A sprinkle of parm on top adds another layer of umami deliciousness.
+This is, in my option, not optional!

 - Shallots: There's something special about the delicate flavor of shallots.
 You can totally use onion, too.

-- Crust: Whole wheat flour is the base, plus a mix of ice water (to help with flakiness) and oil (avocado oil, but any neutral oil works well.
+- Homemade Crust: Whole wheat flour is the base, plus a mix of ice water (to help with flakiness) and oil (avocado oil, but any neutral oil works well.
 Woodsy thyme in the crust pairs swimmingly with fresh asparagus.
 I've tested this with all purpose flour and that works, too!

-Let's make it! (step by step)
+Let's make it!

 Whisk flour, thyme and salt.